 Stars: Parambrata Chatterjee, Paran Bandopadhyay, Saswata Chatterjee, Mimi Chakraborty, Rudranil Ghosh

 Award to Raj Chakrabarty for bringing out a movie like Proloy that focuses on sensitive issues like rape and political muscle-flexing so dominant today in West Bengal.
-The first half is more of a sincere storytelling of a real-life incident of Barun Biswas-a righteous and generous school-teacher, played by Parambrata, who gets killed for protesting against gradually increasing the number of rapes in his village.
-Post-interval, the movie gets into top gear, as two class actors- Saswata (playing the Special Branch police officer) and Paran Bandopadhyay (as Barun’s senior colleague at Mitra Institution) sets foot in Barun’s village and play contrasting yet complementary roles to deliver another heavenly performance for a story that holds tight till the last scene.
+The first half is more of sincere storytelling of a real-life incident of Barun Biswas-a righteous and generous schoolteacher, played by Parambrata, who gets killed for protesting against gradually increasing the number of rapes in his village.
+Post-interval, the movie gets into top gear as two-class actors – Saswata (playing the Special Branch police officer) and Paran Bandopadhyay (as Barun’s senior colleague at Mitra Institution) – set foot in Barun’s village and play contrasting yet complementary roles in delivering another heavenly performance for a story that holds a tight last scene.

-Not to forget of Rudranil as the local MLA’s brother who leads his gang into such crimes against women.
-However, it is the Saswata-Paran duo who steals the show and leaves a lasting impression upon the audience after leaving the hall.
-The moments when the old Bipinbihari Datta stands with a placard of “Barun Biswas k?” in the streets of Kolkata dumbstruck to see real-life heroes like Barun Biswas is no one to the common people who are more interested in Sunny Leone- sends out a clear message to the society and its moral values and ethos.
-In one line, Raj Chakrabarty delivers yet another masterpiece- a must watch!
+Don’t forget Rudranil is the local MLA’s brother who leads his gang into such crimes against women.
+However, it was the Saswata-Paran duo who stole the show and left a lasting impression upon the audience after leaving the hall.
+Moments later, the old Bipinbihari Datta stands with a placard of “Barun Biswask?” in the streets of Kolkata, dumbstruck to see real-life heroes like Barun Biswas – no one to the common people who are more interested in Sunny Leone – sends out a clear message to society and its moral values and ethos.
+In one line, Raj Chakrabarty delivers yet another masterpiece – a must-watch!